vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_static_ip.md

 If you do not specify an IP address for the endpoint VM on a given network, `vic-machine create` uses DHCP to obtain an IP address for the endpoint VM on that network.

-### `--client-network-gateway`, `--public-network-gateway`, `--management-network-gateway`
+### `--client-network-gateway`,, `--management-network-gateway`

 **Short names**: None

-The gateway to use if you use `--public/client/management-network-ip` to specify a static IP address for the VCH endpoint VM on the public, client, or management networks.
-If you specify a static IP address on the public network, you must specify a gateway by using the `--public-network-gateway` option.
+The gateway to use if you use `--client/management-network-ip` to specify a static IP address for the VCH endpoint VM on the public, client, or management networks.
 If the management and client networks are L2 adjacent to their gateways, you do not need to specify the gateway for those networks.

 You specify gateway addresses as IP addresses without a network mask.